Joseph Wynn's Résumé

 Kia ora!

-I'm Joseph Wynn, a full stack developer and engineering team lead with a focus on performance and accessibility.
-My experience ranges from building high-traffic distributed systems to crafting rich interactive UI components, to designing real-time data processing systems.
+I'm Joseph Wynn, an engineering team lead and software developer based in Ōtautahi Christchurch.
+My experience ranges from building high-traffic distributed systems to growing and supporting engineering teams; from crafting rich interactive UI components to implementing real-time data processing pipelines.

-On my journey to build better systems, I've become a polyglot and a generalist.
-I've written software in many languages at almost every layer of the web stack: database, back end, API, front end, UI, CDN, automation, developer tooling, testing, and server management.
+On my journey to build better systems I've become a polyglot and a generalist.
+I've written software in many languages at almost every layer of the web stack: database, backend, API, frontend, CDN/edge, tooling, and testing.

-Outside of my professional work, I maintain several open source projects and occasionally write about my experiences.
+Outside of my professional work I maintain several open source projects, (infrequently) write software development guides, and (even less frequently) write about other stuff.

 Experience